American Idol Season 6: Greatest Hits

 American Idol: Greatest Hits was released on iTunes on June 12, 2007.
 The album was finally released almost a month after the May finale.
 The album contains 11 cover songs, by the finalists and Jordin Sparks' winning single.
 The Collector's Edition contains 76 songs and includes cover songs by top 12 and, again, Jordin Sparks' winning single.
 Neither collection of songs was released as an actual CD but both are available exclusively through the iTunes Store.
+As of August 2009, it was still in the Billboard top 200 pop charts.